kotak-ai/1.58BitNet/README.md

 to the older quantised `BitLinear` simply pass `linear_cls=BitLinear` when instantiating or loading a model.

+`gemm_lowbit` now supports multiplying int8 activations with these packed weights directly via CUDA and MPS kernels.
+Pass the packed tensor and its original shape to perform the multiplication without unpacking.

 ## Requirements and Setup

 The code depends on a handful of well‑known libraries.
 A